Muukid/muCOSA/README.md

 * `MU_WINDOW_TITLE` - the title of the window, represented by a `char*` UTF-8 string.
 This cannot be "get", but can be "set".

-* `MU_WINDOW_DIMENSIONS` - the width and height of the window's surface, in pixels, represented by a pointer to an array of two `uint32_m`s, where the first element is the width, and the second element is the height.
+* `MU_WINDOW_DIMENSIONS` - the width and height of the window's surface, in pixels, represented by an array of two `uint32_m`s, where the first element is the width, and the second element is the height.
 This can be "get" and "set".

-* `MU_WINDOW_POSITION` - the x- and y-coordinates of the top-leftest pixel of the window's surface relative to the entire window space of the window system, represented by a pointer to an array of two `int32_m`s, where the first element is the x-coordinate, and the second element is the y-coordinate.
+* `MU_WINDOW_POSITION` - the x- and y-coordinates of the top-leftest pixel of the window's surface relative to the entire window space of the window system, represented by an array of two `int32_m`s, where the first element is the x-coordinate, and the second element is the y-coordinate.
 This can be "get" and "set".

+* `MU_WINDOW_KEYBOARD_MAP` - the keyboard keymap, represented by a pointer to an array of booleans (type `muBool`) representing the state of each readable keyboard key.
+This can be "get", but not "set".

+> Note that when being read, the data is not expected to be the actual array, but instead a pointer that will be set to the internally-used keymap array, which remains consistent for an entire window's lifespan.
+More information about the keyboard keymap can be found in the [keymap](#keymaps) section.

 A value is "get" if calling `muCOSA_window_get` with it is valid, and a value is "set" if calling `muCOSA_window_set` with it is valid.